-(1) Requires 12-month placement (preferred) or 6-8-month MEng placement; (2) Students must be in the penultimate year of their degree; (3) Candidates should specify which location they are applying for; (4) Requires interest in wireless communications (RF and antenna design an advantage).
+(1) Requires 12-month placement (preferred) or 6-8-month MEng placement; (2) Students must be in the penultimate year of their degree; (3) Candidates should specify which location they are applying for; (4) Students must have permanent right to work in the UK after graduation; (5) Requires interest in wireless communications (RF and antenna design an advantage).

 Multiple new scholarships

 Who we are and what we do

 Hanwha Phasor is the original innovator in ultra-low profile, very high-performance antennas for mobile satellite communications.
 The focus of our activity today is the new frontier of communications on the move: commercial inflight connectivity.

 Marking a radical departure from traditional parabolic reflectors, our high-performance, solid-state flat-panel technology will occupy a powerful position in the evolving satcom ecosystem.

 Our own custom ASICs (application-specific integrated circuits) lie at the heart of our revolutionary antenna.
 However, it takes a multi-disciplinary team across electronic hardware, software, electro-mechanics, antenna design and systems to create our product.
 This means a rich experience of engineering across the spectrum with us.

 What you could be doing during your work placement